North Pole Last Degree Dogsled

 For the ultimate adventurer, nothing beats a dogsled and ski expedition to the North Pole.
 For this exceptional adventure we offer both "last degree" and "half degree" options.
 It's exciting, engaging, challenging, often loud, and always rewarding.
 Contrary to popular belief, having dog teams to pull your gear doesn't make an expedition any easier.
 Plain and simple, this style of polar exploration can be a very difficult and it requires excellent cardiovascular endurance.
-Instead of riding on the back of the sled you more frequently work alongside the dogs, guiding them over pressure ridges and around open water leads.
-If visions of dog teams maneuvering over tall pressure ridges, or crossing freshly frozen leads stir your spirit of adventure, this may be the expedition for you.
+Instead of riding on the back of the sled you more frequently work alongside the dogs, often on skis, guiding them over pressure ridges and around open water leads.
+It's hard work!
+But if visions of dog teams maneuvering over tall pressure ridges, or crossing freshly frozen leads stir your spirit of adventure, this may be the expedition for you.

 Dates & Rates

-€64,500 per person (includes our required 5-day Dogsled Shakedown Training)*
+TBA (in 2023 this expedition was €64,500 per person which includes our required 5-day Dogsled Shakedown Training)*

 We also have options for highly supported, small group expeditions.
 Contact us for more info